Breath-Body-Mind Integration (Foundation level)

 The use of body-mind techniques for self-care will also be addressed so that attendees leave the day feeling relaxed, refreshed and inspired!

-Kate Binnie is an HPC registered music therapist and mindful yoga therapist.
-She combines these approaches (a Western, creative psychodynamic training - with yoga and Buddhist philosophy and techniques) in her clinical practice within supportive and palliative care settings.
+Kate Binnieis an HPC registered music therapist and mindful yoga therapist.
+She combines these approaches (a western, creative psychodynamic training - with yoga and Buddhist philosophy and techniques) in her clinical practice within supportive and palliative care settings.
 Kate recently completed an MSc in palliative care at the Cicely Saunders Institute (King’s College London) for which she won a scholarship for research on body/mind modalities for anxiety and pain.
-She currently holds a PT senior research associate post at Bristol University working on the Wellcome Trust funded Life of Breath project.
+She currently holds a part-time senior research associate post at Bristol University working on the Wellcome Trust funded Life of Breath project.

 • How BBMI fits into a bio-psycho-social-spiritual model of supportive & palliative care